MrPio/Texture-Anything/README.md

 ## 📦 How this repository is structured

-The repository is structured in cronological sections, each containing several jupyter notebooks.
+The repository is structured in chronological sections, each containing several Jupyter notebooks.
 The [`src`](src/) module contains the code of the classes that are instantiated throughout all the notebooks.

 > [!NOTE]
 > **Execution Order**